Classification

 Since semantics is what humans call classifiers.

 I do think there is something interesting happening with legibility.
 States need to classify, apparently.
-Adversarial classification is my point of entry into this.
+Adversarial classification is my point of entry into that concept..

 10 References